UHDanke/gd_docs/bugs/advanced_follow_issues.md

 Without DontBoostX/Y, the player's jump will be boosted everytime the player jumps off the target.
 Sometimes the target will have no physics.
 Using DontBoostX/Y is not enough to fix this issue, the player will also be forcibly teleported to the top of the object if clipped inside or hit from below.

+## Camera position is updated after move

+The movement of an Advanced Follow with the C option will be delayed by one tick from the position of the camera, as the camera position is updated after all moves are processed.
+This also affects Area triggers and Move (Lock Camera).

 # Suggestions & Additions